 - Unlimited, no-fee transactions.

 - Betterment checking only offers individual, not joint accounts.

 Betterment is one of the premier robo-advisors with over $22 billion of assets under management.
-Known for its smart and affordable investment management, the Betterment Cash Reserve savings and checking accounts are another plus for this already excellent robo-advisor.
+Known for its smart and affordable investment management, the checking and savings accounts are another plus for this already excellent platform.

 “Not sure how much extra cash you have?
 We’ve got you covered.
 We can analyze expenses, estimate spending needs, and help you figure out just how much extra cash you might be holding in your checking account.” ~Betterment website